-The Value of Leveraging Across Multiple Systems
+The Value of Leveraging Resources Across Multiple Systems

 Defining BBS

-Blending occurs when dollars from multiple funding streams combine to create a single “pot” of commingled dollars which can fund an initiative or purchase more specific services.
+Blending occurs when dollars from multiple funding streams combine to create a single “pot” of commingled dollars that can fund an initiative or purchase more specific services.
 Blending involves pooling funds from multiple sources to support a common goal, such that each individual funding source gives up its program identity.

 Braiding occurs when multiple funding streams separately and simultaneously provide specific services.
 Because braiding involves simultaneous service delivery by two or more systems, it may require interagency coordination and collaboration with this specific goal in mind.